 One thing I will talk a lot about are FRONTS.
 Fronts are the dividing lines between cold and warm air masses.

 - Blue lines represent cold fronts.
 There is warmer air ahead of the front, to the right of the blue line.
 There is colder air behind the front, to the left of the blue line.

-- Red lines represent warm fronts, with colder air in front (to the right) of the blue line and warmer air behind (to the left) of the line.
+- Red lines represent warm fronts, with colder air in front (to the right) of the red line and warmer air behind (to the left) of the line.